jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   (b) such other necessary modifications as may be prescribed.

 ### 13 Members of regular forces
-(1) The regular forces of the Armed Forces shall, subject to Part 4, consist of such officers and of such ratings, soldiers, and airmen as are for the time being and from time to time appointed, engaged, enlisted, or transferred for continuing full-time service in the Royal New Zealand Navy, the Regular Forces of the Army, or the Regular Air Force.
+(1) The regular forces of the Armed Forces shall, subject to Part 4, consist of such officers and of such ratings, soldiers, and aviators as are for the time being and from time to time appointed, engaged, enlisted, or transferred for continuing full-time service in the Royal New Zealand Navy, the Regular Forces of the Army, or the Regular Air Force.
-(2) The maximum numbers of officers, ratings, soldiers, and airmen in the regular forces shall be such as the Minister authorises from time to time.
+(2) The maximum numbers of officers, ratings, soldiers, and aviators in the regular forces shall be such as the Minister authorises from time to time.

 ### 14 Members of Civil Staff
 [Repealed]

 ### 15 Members of territorial forces
-(1) The territorial forces of the Armed Forces shall, subject to Part 4, consist of such officers and of such ratings, soldiers, and airmen as are for the time being and from time to time appointed, engaged, enlisted, or transferred for service in the Royal New Zealand Naval Reserve, the Royal New Zealand Naval Volunteer Reserve, the Territorial Force of the New Zealand Army, or the Territorial Air Force.
+(1) The territorial forces of the Armed Forces shall, subject to Part 4, consist of such officers and of such ratings, soldiers, and aviators as are for the time being and from time to time appointed, engaged, enlisted, or transferred for service in the Royal New Zealand Naval Reserve, the Royal New Zealand Naval Volunteer Reserve, the Territorial Force of the New Zealand Army, or the Territorial Air Force.
-(2) The maximum number of officers, ratings, soldiers, and airmen in the territorial forces shall be such as the Minister authorises from time to time.
+(2) The maximum number of officers, ratings, soldiers, and aviators in the territorial forces shall be such as the Minister authorises from time to time.

 ### 16 Members of reserve forces
-The reserve forces of the Armed Forces shall, subject to Part 4, consist of such officers and of such ratings, soldiers, and airmen as are for the time being and from time to time appointed, engaged, enlisted, or transferred for service in the Naval Reserves, the Army Reserve, or the Air Force Reserve.
+The reserve forces of the Armed Forces shall, subject to Part 4, consist of such officers and of such ratings, soldiers, and aviators as are for the time being and from time to time appointed, engaged, enlisted, or transferred for service in the Naval Reserves, the Army Reserve, or the Air Force Reserve.

 ### 17 Relative ranks
 (1) For the purpose of this Act and the Armed Forces Discipline Act 1971, the Chief of Defence Force may prescribe the relative ranks of the Armed Forces and of the armed forces of other States.